mattyjsmith/CI-RS/README.md

 This is an adaptation of the work by:
 > Young JG, Stensrud MJ, Tchetgen Tchetgen EJ, Hernán MA.
 A causal framework for classical statistical estimands in failure time settings with competing events.
 Statistics in Medicine.
 2020 https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.8471

 This method can be applied for any disease-specific mortality of interest.
-Originally, the excess hazard model was developed as an approach to estimate
+Originally, the excess hazard model was developed as an approach to calculate net survival estimates for patients with cancer.

 # Description of necessary files